 WHERE SHOULD WE GO?

-We humans have been asking this question of ourselves and our communities for millennia; however, for most of us, throughout most of history, acting upon our answers was cost prohibitive.
+We humans have been asking this question of ourselves and our communities for millennia; however, for most of us, throughout most of history, acting upon our answers was too costly.
+That’s putting it too mildly.
+How about culturally prohibited, criminalized or violently quashed?
 Indeed, manifesting social change was reserved for the wealthy and powerful few.
-Their answers were the answers that shaped the arc of social change.
-No longer.
-Advances in technology have allowed increasing numbers of us to offer up our own answers, connect, collaborate, and collectively participate in the process of local and systemic change.
+Their stories were the stories that shaped the arc of social change.
+That’s no longer true.
+Well, it’s still sorta true.
+However, advances in technology are dismantling significant barriers to our entry into the storytelling space.
+In turn, increasing numbers of us have the historic opportunity to offer up our own answers, connect, collaborate, and collectively participate in the process of local and systemic change.

 After thousands of years of living in hierarchically organized human civilizations, we – the masses – have the opportunity to share our stories.
 For social innovators everywhere, it’s a great time to be alive!

 However, many of us may not know where to begin.
 That’s perfectly understandable.
 Seriously, it’s only been a couple of decades since we’ve gotten this opportunity.
 But, imagine how the arc of social change would bend if we knew where and how to begin.